Kibana

 At the time of analysis, Kibana had 1397 open and 4637 closed issues.
 The issues are categorized with colored labels to indicate the type of issue the domains affected by the issue.
 The most important labels are:

-• Black labels are used to indicate priority.
-P1 for high priority issues and P5 for issues that for example are highly niche or in opposition to the core goals of the Kibana team.
+for issues that for example are highly niche or in opposition to the core goals of the Kibana team. - Blue labels are used to indicate difficulty to implement.

-• Grey labels are used to indicate what version of Kibana the issue belongs to
+for more complex issues. - Grey labels are used to indicate what version of Kibana the issue belongs to

 Pull Requests